Random Spanning Trees for Expanders, Sparsifiers, and Virtual Network Security: Sparse Expander Graphs for Monitoring

+\textbf{Monitoring and Traffic Analysis.} We want each monitoring node to audit as much traffic as possible.
+In \cite{troncoso_bayesian_2009}, it was shown that the hidden state of a system, which is the internal state of each node, is described by the path each message has taken.
+Therefore, sampling hidden states of a system is equivalent to sampling paths that messages in the system have taken.
+The goal is then to determine the distribution of message paths in the system in order to obtain a distribution of the hidden states.
+We show that sampling traffic in our constructed network is as sampling from a uniform distribution; which signifies that our constructed network is optimized for monitoring purposes.

-The user is allowed to choose the number of intermediate nodes, $r$.
-The number of intermediate nodes affect the total path length, $L_x$, of the message, and this length is a multiple of $\log(N)$.
-The user selects uniformly at random amongst the possible values $r$.
-Thus, the probability for selecting a path $P_x$ given constraints $\mathcal{C}$ is
+According to the message sending scheme, a user that is interested in sending a message can select $r$ intermediate nodes.
+The number of intermediate nodes affects the total path length, $\mathcal{L}_m$, of a message $m$, and this length is a multiple of $\log n$.
+As mentioned above, the vertices from the set of traversed nodes, give a length $\mathcal{L}_m$, are uniformly sampled.
+Therefore, the probability for choosing a valid sequence of nodes, $\mathcal{V}_m$, is given by

+Finally, the user selects uniformly at random the possible values of $r$.
+Since the last route is of length $\log n$ too and begins from a random node, then we can consider the fixed value $r$ to include the last route too.
+Thus, the probability for selecting a path $\mathcal{P}_m$ is